maybebyte/anthesis/os.md

 See ["Why
 OpenBSD?"](/why-openbsd.html) for more details.

-## Other devices you can liberate
+## Other devices to liberate

 ### Smartphone

-Use a privacy respecting OS for your mobile device if you can.
+It's best to use a privacy respecting OS here, too.
 [GrapheneOS](https://grapheneos.org/) is what I use, although [LineageOS](https://www.lineageos.org/) supports a wider range of hardware.

 ### Router

-Your router is a computer too.
+A router is a computer too.
 Proprietary consumer firmware isn't very capable, nor is it secure.
 DD-WRT, OpenWRT, pfSense, and OpenBSD are all much better options.
-If you decide to flash firmware onto a consumer router, use Ethernet and take the appropriate precautions.
+If flashing firmware onto a consumer router, use Ethernet and take the appropriate precautions.

 Check out [Building an OpenBSD router](/openbsd-router.html) for more information on how I approach it.